antoineco/aco-tomcat/README.md

 #####`password`
 #####`roles`

+(to be continued...)

 ##Limitations

 This module has been written with my own experience in mind and might lack a feature or two you would like to have.
-I don't expect the possibilities it offers to cover every single use-case of Tomcat, since this would be close to impossible to cover in a single Puppet module.
+I don't expect the possibilities it offers to cover every single use-case of Tomcat, since this would be close to impossible in a single Puppet module.
 In this case simply file a feature request on GitHub, I will be more than happy to improve this module based on the suggestions of the community.

+##To Do

+* Finish the documentation (procrastination issue)
+* Allow the creation of several instances

-Feature requests and contributions are always welcome!
+Features request and contributions are always welcome!